milena-allaway/regex_tutorial/gist-regex-tutorial.md

 http://example.com or https://example.com or example.com
 ```

-**+** - matches the preceding character 1 or more times.
+**+** - matches the preceding character, or group of characters, 1 or more times.
 Here it indicates that the domain name can contain one or more numbers, lowercase letters, dots and hyphens.
 ```
 ([\da-z\.-]+)
 ```